adnannotsonadan/HTML/README.md

 # HTML PRACTICES
-1.A basic table using the attributes rowspan and colspan 2.Basic FOorm using html only
+A basic table using the attributes rowspan and colspan, basic FOorm using html only